Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Multi-Tool.md

 **Tool ID:** `multiTool`

-Multi-Tool is Stirling-PDF's page editor workspace.
+Multi-Tool is Stirling PDF's page editor workspace.
 Upload your PDFs and manipulate pages visually - rotate, reorder, delete, and split pages with an intuitive interface.

 :::tip V2.0 Feature
 Multi-Tool takes advantage of browser file storage, allowing you to upload files once and work with them across multiple page operations without re-uploading.